section-engineering-education/engineering-education/content/articles/cancer-cell-classification-using-scikit-learn/index.md

 - [Conclusion](#conclusion)

 ### Naive Bayes algorithm
 Despite its simplicity, Naive Bayes is a potent algorithm for predicting outcomes.
 In Naive Bayes, each input variable is assumed to be independent, which is why it's named naive.
 In reality, this is a big assumption, and the technique works well for a wide range of difficult tasks.
+When assumption of independence holds, a Naive Bayes classifier performs better compare to other models like logistic regression and you need less training data.
+It perform well in case of categorical input variables compared to numerical variable

 This popular method for binary classification, dubbed Naive Bayes, will be selected for use in this model.